eclipse-iceoryx/iceoryx/tools/docker/README.md

 and press `[Enter]`.

 Inside the virtual screen shell, you can then launch the example applications.
+Again, all iceoryx applications are directly available in the $PATH.

 To launch an example sender application, run the corresponding binary:

 ```